kohler/hotcrp/README.md

 dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, and paperSite.

-You will still need to create a new database for each conference using the `lib/createdb.sh` script, and convince your Apache to use the HotCRP install directory for all relevant URLs.
+You will still need to create a database for each conference using the `lib/createdb.sh` script (the `-c CONFIGFILE` option will be useful).
+Also, you will need to convince your Apache to use the HotCRP install directory for all relevant URLs.

+If you don't want to use the last directory component, set
+$Opt["multiconferenceUrl"] to a URL regular expression, a space, and a replacement pattern.
+HotCRP matches the input URL to the regex.
+If it matches, it constructs a conference name from the replacement pattern.
+For example, this setting will use "conf_CONFNAME" as the conference name for a URL like "http://CONFNAME.crap.com/":

+    $Opt["multiconferenceUrl"] = '[a-z]*//([^.]+)[.]crap[.]com[.]?/.* conf_$1';

 License
 -------